Kazakh State Circus: History

 Kazakh circus group of Soyuzgostsirk, Honored Collective of the Kazakh SSR, was created in 1970.
 Circus building was opened in 1972.
 In 1980, the circus became Honored Collective of the Kazakh SSR.

 After the collapse of the Soviet Union, many artists from Soyuzgostsirk have moved to Alma-Ata, which has allowed to create a new team that has repeatedly had successful tours in China.

-In 1983, the artists Murat and Elizaveta Zhumagaliev were awarded the main award of Eduarde Basse at the international competition in Prague.
-Dosbatyrov circus artists - winners of International festivals of circus art held in Verona (Italy), Belgium, Monte Carlo and China.
+In 1983, artists Murat and Elizaveta Zhumagaliev received the prestigious Eduard Bass Grand Prize at the international competition in Prague.
+The Dosbatyrov circus artists were also winners at international circus festivals held in Verona (Italy), Belgium, Monte Carlo, and China.
 Artists T. Trestin and Zh.
-Bakenova won first place in the European competition in Poland.
-Laureates and medalists of the competition in China were the artists of the "Air flight" (1993) under the hands of A. Kirichenko, Ph.
-A.Kirichenko, dzhigits under the direction of K. Kunguzhinov, the number "Ren wheels" performed by V. Gashuta.
+Bakenova secured first place at the European competition in Poland.
+In 1993, several Kazakh performers became laureates and medalists at a competition in China, including the aerial troupe “Air Flight” led by A. Kirichenko and Ph.
+A. Kirichenko, the dzhigits (equestrian acrobats) under the direction of K. Kunguzhinov, and the act “Rhenish Wheels” performed by V. Gashuta.
 In the American circus performs a group of Kazakh jigit-riders under the guidance of.
 K. Chalabaeva.The entertainment center "Harlequino" was opened on the territory of the circus in 2000.
 Riding school was founded in 2001.